-- Share experiences with peers who also are working toward recovery
+- Share experiences with peers who also are working toward mental health recovery

 - Gain further insight into mental illness